SuaveAnalyst/healthcare-patient-wait-analysis/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of two tables: patient_details, satisfactory, and 7 seven createdd views with a total row count of 40,280 records.
+The companies main database structure as seen below consists of two tables: patient_details, satisfactory, and 7 seven created views with a total row count of 40,280 records.
 A description of each table is as follows:

 **Sheet Name/Description**